-As we inch warily or rush enthusiastically into another year against a backdrop of political turmoil and business uncertainty in major markets, it is time to look at the prevailing 2019 pharma trends and what they might mean for companies launching new medicines, negotiating market access barriers, or simply trying to do what they do better.
+As we inch warily or rush enthusiastically into another year against a backdrop of political turmoil and business uncertainty in major markets, it is time to look at the prevailing 2019 pharmaceutical industry trends and what they might mean for companies launching new medicines, negotiating market access barriers, or simply trying to do what they do better.
 Inevitably, the US is in the thick of the action.
-But there are many other important trends, both national and global, that will set the pace for industry throughout what promises to be another dynamic and challenging year.
+But there are many other important 2019 pharma trends, both national and global, that will set the pace for industry throughout what promises to be another dynamic and challenging year.

 To the world outside the United States, Donald Trump’s ‘America First’ rhetoric may sound tiresome, truculent or outmoded.
 To the pharmaceutical industry, though, the US remains, unavoidably and by some margin, the world’s single largest market for medicines.
 It is the place where big money can be made to offset more stringent controls on pricing and market access in other territories.